InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 > Service workers essentially act as proxy servers that sit between web applications, the browser and the network (when available).
 They are intended, among other things, to enable the creation of effective offline experiences, intercept network requests and take appropriate action based on whether the network is available, and update assets residing on the server.
 They will also allow access to push notifications and background sync APIs.

-At present, this technology is usually used to cache files, increase the render speed of the first screen.
+At present, this technology is usually used to cache files and increase the render speed of the first screen.
 We can try to  implement this function:

 ```js
 // index.js